JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Game Mechanics.md

   ### i) Sanity Meter
 	  1. Sanity Meter Depletion & Replenishment mechanics
+	  2. Once Sanity Meter depletes to zero - Player dies and respawn at the last checkpoint Additional

   ### ii) Fog Mechanics
-	  1. Acts as a world boundary
+	  3. Acts as a world boundary
-	  2. Player Walks into
+	  4. Player Walks into the fog -
+		  1. After 2-4 seconds player is respawned at the last checkpoint

 # Additional